Louis-Aime/calendrical-javascript/README.md

  * getObject (askedNumber): object with date fields obtained from the number with the Cycle Based Calendar Computation Engine.
 The number may be the Posix time stamp or any other counter that designates an instant, as specified in calendRule.
  * getNumber (askedObject): number.
 The reverse operation with respect to getObject.
  * geWeekFigures (dayIndex, characDayIndex, year): \[week number, week day number, year offset, weeks in year\]. *dayIndex* is the stamp of a day.
 It represents the day whose figures are computed.
 It is the number of a day, not a timestamp, e.g. divide the Posix timestamp by *Chronos.DAY_UNIT*. *characDayIndex* represents the day that always belongs to a week (generally # 1 week), in the *year*.
 Result is an array of numbers: \[week number, week day number, year offset, number of weeks in this week year\].
 Year offset is -1, 0 or 1; this figure should be added to *year* in order to get the *week-year* the date belongs to, which can be 1 before or after the date's year.
 The parameters for those computations build up the weekdayRule object.

 ### JulianDayIso : class
-Instantiate Julian Day to Iso8601 date fields converters.
+Instantiate into Julian Day to Iso8601 date fields converters.
 #### constructor (monthBase)
  * *monthBase* is the number of the first month for the date's numeric fields, 0 (traditional with Date) or 1 (used in Temporal proposal with the remaining of this package).
 #### methods